Straight, No Chaser (Thelonious Monk album)

-Straight, No Chaser is the sixth studio album Thelonious Monk recorded for Columbia records, released in 1967.
+Straight, No Chaser is the sixth studio album Thelonious Monk recorded for Columbia Records, released in 1967.
 The album was reissued on CD in 1996, including restored versions of previously abridged performances and three additional tracks.

+Music and lyrics

+"Japanese Folk Song" was based on Kōjō no Tsuki, a Japanese song written in the Meiji period.
+It can be heard in the 2016 American movie La La Land as one of the main characters tries to memorize and play it.